 This general guidance document is subject to change without notification based on current science and recommendations by Sacramento County Public Health or the Centers for Disease Control.
 If an employee tests positive for COVID-19 the employee should contact HR to complete the workers compensation process.

 COVID-19 Illness and Quarantine Guidelines

-In all cases please inform the District Health Coordinator and Dept./Office/Program Supervisor positive for COVID-19.
+In all cases please inform the District Health Coordinator and Dept./Office/Program Supervisor

 PERSON A